Special Forces Regiment (Philippines): Training

 Like the Scout Rangers, members of the Special Forces Regiment of the Philippine Army are also highly trained in counterinsurgency.
 Upon assignment to the Special Forces, soldiers are made to undergo the Basic Airborne Course.
-They, later-on, undergo the Special Forces Operations Course – an eight-month course that equips each SF soldier in the basics of Special Forces and unconventional warfare operations.
+They will then attend the Special Forces Combat Qualification Course (SFCQC) a 26-week course which excludes a test mission phase will equip students with a much higher level of combat skills that they can apply in any operational environment.
+The course will also prepare students to take a higher level of specialization and acquire higher-level special forces skills.
+Upon graduating SFCQC, they will now undergo the Special Forces Assessment and Qualification System (SFAS) which is a three-week course designed to push students to their physical and mental limits.
+Only then will they be qualified to undergo the Special Forces Operations Course – an eight-month course that equips each SF soldier in the basics of Special Forces and unconventional warfare operations.

 Each member of the SF Regiment may opt to undergo specialty courses as well after finishing the Special Forces basic course.

-These include, but is not limited to, training in advanced hand-to-hand combat, advanced land navigation for control of airborne operations, advanced parachuting, advanced reconnaissance, amphibious warfare, anti-guerrilla, combat diving, combat search and rescue, counterterrorism, coastal patrolling, combat and patrolling techniques in urban areas, defusing and disposal of bombs, fast tactical shooting, forward air control, gathering intelligence, hostage rescue, irregular warfare operations, light and heavy weapons, marksmanship, medical evacuation, military technology, NBCR on operations in contaminated environments, parachute rigger, psychological operations (PSYOPS), riverine warfare operations, tactical emergency medical, tracking tactics, use of tactical vehicles, VBSS operation, as well as VIP security training in preparation for reassignment with the Presidential Security Group.
+These include, but is not limited to, training in air assaults, anti-guerilla operations, close quarter combats, counter-insurgency, counter-intelligence, counter-terrorism, hostage rescue, jungle warfare and reconnaissance missions.

 The unit has trained with the Green Berets and the Australian SASR.